-Regulatory reform: The Office for Students must be broken up - with its corporate governance and funding function folded into DfE, and the OIA reinforced to monitor and enforce these entitlements, moving beyond narrow metrics of academic quality and financial sustainability to encompass the whole student experience.
+Regulatory reform: The Office for Students must be reoriented to monitor and enforce these entitlements, moving beyond narrow metrics of academic quality and financial sustainability to encompass the whole student experience.

 Cross-departmental coordination: A ministerial taskforce should coordinate policies across education, health, housing, work and pensions, and communities departments to ensure coherent approaches to student support.